Temp Mail Logo

 What this tool checks

-An email domain is considered healthy when it can receive mail, has authentication records that prove senders are legitimate, and is not associated with disposable or throwaway providers.
-These factors collectively determine how much trust mail servers and spam filters extend to messages from that domain — and therefore whether they reach the inbox.
+An email domain is considered healthy when it can receive mail, has authentication records proving senders are legitimate, and is not associated with disposable or throwaway providers.
+These factors collectively determine how much trust mail servers and spam filters extend to messages from that domain.
+And therefore whether they reach the inbox or the spam folder.
+This tool audits all five dimensions simultaneously using live DNS-over-HTTPS lookups and returns a weighted score out of 100 with an A-F grade.

 What this tool does